Verturk-hub/Verturk-hub/README.md

 - 👋 Hi, I’m Hazel
-- 👀 I’m interested in Data Analysis with Python
+- 👀 I’m interested in Deep Learning, AI
-- 🌱 I’m currently learning Python, Neural Networks
+- 🌱 I’m currently learning Neural Networks, GAN's
 - 💞️ I’m looking to collaborate on any coding exercise
-- 📫 How to reach me == from here
+- 📫 How to reach me == linkedin.com/in/vildanhazelerturk

 <!---
 Verturk-hub/Verturk-hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.